Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Introduction

-Stochastic gradient descent ({\sc sgd}) is a simple but remarkably powerful optimization method that has been widely used in machine learning, notably in training large neural networks.
-Indeed, {\sc sgd} has a key role in the spectacular success of deep learning.
-In spite of its importance, the method is far from being well understood and significant effort has been devoted to understanding why large neural networks trained by stochastic gradient descent learn so efficiently and generalize so well.
+Stochastic gradient descent ({\sc sgd}) is a simple yet remarkably powerful optimization method that has been widely used in machine learning, most notably in the training of large neural networks.
+Indeed, {\sc sgd} has played a central role in the spectacular success of deep learning.
+Despite its importance, the method remains far from fully understood, and significant effort has been devoted to explaining why large neural networks trained by stochastic gradient descent learn so efficiently and generalize so well.

-Consider the following general setup that encompasses a variety of problems in machine learning.
-Let $\ell:\R^D \times \R^d\rightarrow [0, \infty)$ be a \emph{loss function} that assigns a nonnegative value to any pair $(w,z)$ where $w\in \R^D$ is a \emph{parameter} to be learned and $z\in \R^d$ is an \emph{observation}.
-We assume throughout that $\ell$ is twice continuously differentiable in the first variable.
+We now describe a general setup that encompasses a broad class of problems in machine learning.
+Let $\ell:\R^D \times \R^d\rightarrow [0, \infty)$ be a \emph{loss function} that assigns a nonnegative value to any pair $(w,z)$, where $w\in \R^D$ is a \emph{parameter} to be learned and $z\in \R^d$ is an \emph{observation}.
+We assume throughout that $\ell$ is twice continuously differentiable in its first argument.
 Let $Z$ be a random vector taking values in $\R^d$.
-One aims at minimizing the expected loss (or \emph{risk}) $f(w)=\E(\ell(w,Z))$ over $w\in \R^D$.
+The goal is to minimize the population expected loss (or \emph{population risk}) $f(w)=\E[\ell(w,Z)]$ over $w\in \R^D$.
 To this end, one has access to training data in the form of a sequence $Z_0,Z_1,Z_2,\ldots$ of independent, identically distributed copies of $Z$.